Eleven

 Questions about privacy?
 Email team@elevenmessenger.com.

-This page describes how the app works today and is written to be honest, not to be legal advice.
+This page describes how the app works today.
+It’s meant to be honest, not to be legal advice.